 Recent Ride Capacity and Downtime

-One big problem with the ride was its unreliability, with lots of downtime during the morning hours especially.
+One big problem with the ride is its unreliability, with lots of downtime during the morning hours especially.
 Before the holiday period, there were some great days for Rise of the Resistance capacity, with few problems occurring.

-Lately, however, there have been some major delays and Rise of the Resistance has even opened extremely late on a couple of occasions, making guests wait hours before the first groups entered.
+There were also some major delays and Rise of the Resistance has even opened extremely late on a couple of occasions, making guests wait hours before the first groups entered.

 Disney hasn’t made it public what is causing the increased downtime, but it’s clear Rise of the Resistance has been running more problematically of late, and loading groups slower than before.